rhuss/rhuss.github.io/_posts/2015-06-17-Docker-Wormhole-Pattern.md

 Using the Unix socket of the surrounding docker daemon is easy: Simply share the path to the unix socket as a volume:

+	# Map local unix socket into the container
 	docker run -it -v /var/run/docker.sock:/var/run/docker.sock ...

 Then within the container you can use the Docker CLI or any tool that uses the Unix socket at usual.